Owen-Dechow/videre.nvim/README.md

     },
     opts = {
         round_units = false,
-        simple_statusline = false, -- If you are just starting out with Videre, --   setting this to `false` will give you --   descriptions of available keymaps.
+        simple_statusline = true, -- If you are just starting out with Videre, --   setting this to `false` will give you --   descriptions of available keymaps.
     }
 }
 ```